Edward Onslow Ford: Exhibition pieces

 The modest scale of these works by Ford indicate they were not intended for grand country houses but rather for smaller domestic settings and, like other New Sculpture artists, Ford supported the commercial production of bronze statuettes and smaller copies of his work for the home market with Peace and other works by him becoming popular reproductions.
 Another characteristic of New Sculpture which Ford embraced was the use of polychromatic materials.
 For example, Applause has coloured resins with semi-precious stones and elements in silver, while The Singer uses copper and brass strips.

 The Singer and Applause were both originally on lotus-shaped pedestals (now presumed lost), share the use of Egyptian motifs and iconography and are related by subject matter.
 Although created four years apart, Ford clearly considered the two works a pair and they each appear in several portraits of him, indicating both their significance to him personally and their place as his most widely exhibited works.
-The two were only exhibited together once, at the Paris International Exhibition of 1900, during Ford's lifetime but since 2008 both have been in the Tate collection in London.
+The two were only exhibited together once, at the Paris International Exhibition of 1900, during Ford's lifetime.
+Since 2008 both have been in the Tate collection in London, although not always on display.